rafeibrahim/full-stack-hel/part4/blog-list-app-part4/README.md

 Make author requirement in blog schema optional.
 Verify the tests are passing as required.

+Separte tests for checking content type of returned blogs and their number.
+Bundle them together in one describe block.

 UPDATE 14 JULY 2023 12:47
 Updated the code for blog full stack app until part 4 -More tests and refactoring the backend.
 Will continue from here on.